Later Gupta dynasty: Coinage

 Coinage from the reign of the Later Gupta kings has been relatively scarce.
-So far the only coins discovered are from the period of Mahasenagupta who ruled from 562-601 CE.
+So far the only coins discovered are from the period of Mahāsenagupta who ruled from 562-601 CE.

 The numismatic evidence makes it clear that the Later Guptas were devout Shaivites with depictions of Nandi replacing the depictions of Garuda that were present in the coinage of the imperial Guptas.
-Two types of coinage from Mahasenagupta's reign have been discovered, the "archer type" and the "swordsman type".
+Two types of coinage from Mahāsenagupta's reign have been discovered, the "archer type" and the "swordsman type".

 Foreign relations

 The Later Guptas maintained marital ties with their neighbours.
-One inscription in Pashupatinath Temple in Kathmandu records the marriage of the granddaughter of Adityasena to Shivadeva II who belonged to the Licchavis of Nepal.
+One inscription in Pashupatinath Temple in Kathmandu records the marriage of the granddaughter of Ādityasena to Śivadeva II who belonged to the Licchavis of Nepal.

-During the reign of Jivitagupta in 539, the Later Guptas received a delegation of Buddhist monks sent by the Liang Emperor Wu who came with the purpose of collecting and translating original copies of Mahayana sutras to take back to China.
-The delegation was warmly received by Jivitagupta, who assigned the task of translating the texts to the monk, Paramartha.
+During the reign of Jīvitagupta I in 539, the Later Guptas received a delegation of Buddhist monks sent by the Liang Emperor Wu who came with the purpose of collecting and translating original copies of Mahayana sutras to take back to China.
+The delegation was warmly received by Jīvitagupta, who assigned the task of translating the texts to the monk, Paramartha.

-During the reign of Adityasena in the latter half of the 7th century, a Chinese Buddhist monk named Hwui Li visited the Later Gupta kingdom.
-Hwui Li translates Adityasena's name as "Sun Army" and records that he built a "Chinese temple" (tohina) specifically to house visiting priests from China.
-It is speculated that Adityasena himself may have been a Buddhist.
+During the reign of Ādityasena in the latter half of the 7th century, a Chinese Buddhist monk named Hwui Li visited the Later Gupta kingdom.
+Hwui Li translates Ādityasena's name as "Sun Army" and records that he built a "Chinese temple" (tohina) specifically to house visiting priests from China.
+It is speculated that Ādityasena himself may have been a Buddhist.

 During the time of the Later Guptas, the Tibetan Empire had influence to the north of Magadha in Tirhut until around 703 CE.
 The threat of the Tibetans may have pushed the Later Guptas to ally with the Maukharis and Licchavis for a time.
-Once the Tibetans had left Tirhut, it was probably annexed by the Later Guptas during the reign of Jivitagupta II.
+Once the Tibetans had left Tirhut, it was probably annexed by the Later Guptas during the reign of Jīvitagupta II.